MrCarroll/java-portals-snap-patch/README.md

 This fix has various assumptions:
 * The snap is not using the Gnome 3 extensions.
 It explicitly will fail in this scenario.
 Consider using Snapcraft Desktop Helpers in GTK2 mode which Java supports fine.
-* GVFS is added as a stage package and added to LD_LIBRARY_PATH; the desktop helpers do not do this automatically.
 * The library is added to LD_PRELOAD, the desktop helpers do not do this automatically.
-The library can be found at $SNAP/lib/g_app_info_launch_default_for_uri.so
+The library can be found at $SNAP/usr/lib/g_app_info_launch_default_for_uri.so
 * The OS has xdg-desktop-portal support
+* The desktop interface is connected
 * The was tested on an Ubuntu 20.04 host, running a core18 snap with Java 11, with GTK2 Snapcraft Desktop Helpers as a template.

 Note that without the LD_PRELOAD set, adding GVFS to the library search path is enough to get http/https URI's working.
 However file URI's won't work without LD_PRELOAD configured.